Figure 1 Morehouse Quick Change Tension Member System

 These kits can be used with but are not limited to:

 - Traction Dynamometers such as those manufactured by Dillon & Chatillon

 - Dillon ED –2000, Ed Jr, and Ed Extreme electronic dynamometer

 - Measurement Systems International (MSI) Dynalinks, Rice Lake, Eilon Engineering, Caston, Canflex, Straightpoint, IMES, Intercomp, LSI, Tractel, Strainsert, and others.

-A detailed product .pdf product guide can be downloaded here
+A detailed product guide can be downloaded here

 Everything we do, we believe in changing how people think about force and torque calibration.
 Morehouse believes in thinking differently about force and torque calibration and equipment.
 We challenge the "just calibrate it" mentality by educating our customers on what matters, what causes significant errors, and focus on reducing them.
 Morehouse makes our products simple to use and user-friendly.
 And we happen to make great force equipment and provide unparalleled calibration services.